Skip to content

 In addition to legal obligations, information produced must be catalogued, easily retrievable, secure and maintained.

-The public has a right to request all Tasmanian Government information and the Tasmanian Government is legally obliged to ensure the information it produces is readily available.
+The public has a right to request Tasmanian Government information and the Tasmanian Government is legally obliged to ensure the information it produces is readily available.
 To do this, there are formal processes that must be complied with.

-Important links:
+Important legislation:

 • Archives Act 1983